Portfolio

 Athelhampton Zero

-As seen on TV, a multiple award winner – including the Architects’ Journal Retrofit 2024 winner – presented for SPAB (Society for the Protection of Ancient Buildings), and demonstrated to the Historic Royal Palaces.
-To our knowledge, considered the first exemplar of converting a Grade I (1485 Tudor) estate into becoming carbon neutral.
-This nationally recognised, award-winning project was a pleasure to work on, and involved the installation of 2 solar arrays, 12 Tesla batteries (one of the largest powerwall installations), 4 GSHP and 15 AHSP.
+Athelhampton is a nationally recognised, multi award-winning project, including the Architects’ Journal Retrofit Award 2024 winner, presented in collaboration with SPAB (Society for the Protection of Ancient Buildings) and demonstrated to Historic Royal Palaces.
+To our knowledge, it is the first exemplar of converting a Grade I (1485 Tudor) estate in to a carbon neutral estate.

-An estate-wide, community project in the heartland of Dorset, Athelhampton Zero significantly reduced the client’s energy costs and is a great example of championing sustainability on heritage sites.
+An estate-wide, community-focused project in the heart of Dorset, Athelhampton Zero has significantly reduced the client’s energy costs and stands as a benchmark for delivering meaningful sustainability within sensitive heritage environments.

-As one AJ judge put it: ‘We were looking for something exceptional and this project really was.’
+As one AJ judge remarked: ‘We were looking for something exceptional and this project really was’.

 Awards